WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Properties/entSession.md

 // Check if the session is active. var sessionObject = app.entSession;
 var activeSession = (sessionObject.activeUrl !== "");

+// When logged in, activeSession is now 'true'.
+// When not logged in, activeSession is 'false'.
 ```

 ## Support versions